permutationlock/libaven/README.md

 }
 ```

-Declaration attributes must occur before all other declaration specifiers,
-or after the declarator.

 In practice, most C files will already follow these rules.
 E.g.
 if the 80 column width requirement is removed, then
 formatter can format the Raylib source code.
 I prefer these